 Many people do it alone with headphones and only interact with others when necessary or desired, “According to travel blogger na-Minh Kavanagh.

-6. Make an effort.
+6. Make an effort

-While loneliness and boredom might occasionally accompany solo travel, finding activities to keep yourself busy and curious can also let you freshly see a city.
+While loneliness and boredom might occasionally accompany solo travel, finding activities to keep yourself busy and curious can also let you see a city.

 “I travel a lot for work, and I make the most of the opportunity to do things with my family that they might not be interested in.